researchart/fse20/submissions/available/submission441/DeepJanus-MNIST/readme.md

 $ sudo apt install python3.6
 ```

-And check if it is correctly installed, by typing the following code:
+And check if it is correctly installed, by typing the following command:

 ```
 $ python3